 - library experience preferred but not required

-Work Hours/Stipend: The one-year assistantships start in the fall semester and runs through the end of the summer semester.
+Work Hours/Stipend: The assistantships start in the fall semester and run through the end of the spring semester.
 The assistantship requires 20 hours of work each week during the academic term, and may include evenings or weekends.
-The one-year stipend is $14,400.00 and may, depending upon the availability of funds, provide for a waiver of six to nine hours of matriculation or out-of-state fees each semester.
+The stipend is $9,600.00 and may, depending upon the availability of funds, provide for a waiver of nine hours of matriculation or out-of-state fees each semester.

-To Apply: Complete the University Libraries Graduate Assistantship online application form.
-The deadline for submission for 2014-2015 year is April 14th, 2014.
-Applicants will be selected for in-person interviews with University Libraries Staff from the pool of applications in late April/early May.
+To Apply: Complete the University Libraries Graduate Assistantship online application form at https://fsu.qualtrics.com/SE/?SID=SV_6nz4Zber8oIbngx.
+The deadline for submission for 2015-2016 year is April 7, 2015.
+Applicants will be selected for in-person interviews with University Libraries’ staff from the pool of applications in mid/late April.

 Contact: For more information, please contact Ericka Jones at (850) 644-5870 or via e-mail at: firstname.lastname@example.org